tposney/midi-qol/README.md

     - Action, roll the item, attack, mwak, roll damage, damage of specific types
     - Playlist to get the sound from
     - Name of the sound to use, drawn from the specified playlist
-    - You can now use as many playlists as you wish).
+    - You can now use as many playlists as you wish.
     - Support for special sound names, "none" (no sound) and "random", pick a sound randomly from the playlist.

   * In the case that more than one setting might apply midi always chooses the more specific first.
 So: